Skip to main content

 });

-If you would like to know how to get connected to the MarkLogic database and learn more about the Node.js Client API please read this article.
+If you’d like to know how to connect to the MarkLogic database and learn more about the Node.js Client API please read this article.

 setInterval(() => {